 “Look, some things are sacred.
 And you don’t come to a Pennywise show to sit out ‘Bro Hymn,’” said Vasquez.
 “That song is a chance for everyone, regardless of religion or race, to get up and mosh and smash into one another in remembrance of the bros we’ve lost.”

-The backlash to Sanders’ choice to sit down has created a firestorm of outrage over social media with many people pointing to the fact active duty troops and veterans hold “Bro Hymn” in the highest regard.
+The backlash to Sanders’ choice to sit down immediately became a talking point on social media with many people highlighting the fact active duty troops and veterans hold “Bro Hymn” in the highest regard.

 A change.org petition demanding that “Bro Hymn” replace “God” in the Pledge of Allegiance already boasts 10,000 signatures while a new “Bro Sitters” Facebook group has been liked by 6,500 users and rising.